Darkfrobozz/programming_library/rustWisdom/control_flow/match.md

         Ordering::Equal => println!("You win!"),
     }
 ```
-Each *Ordering* part here is a possible outcome and the compiler, being our friend, reminds us to match all the outcomes.
+Each *Ordering* part here is a possible outcome and the compiler, being our friend, reminds us to match all the outcomes to some [[arm]].

 match can also be used instead of [[expect]] to handle [[result_variants]] more effectively rather than just crashing.